jonchretien/conf-notes-template/README.md

 # Conference Notes Template

-A quick node script to convert program and speaker data to Markdown files for my conference notes.
+An app that converts program and speaker data to Markdown files for my conference notes.
 Current lineup:

 Conference                                                  | Year | Key
 :---------------------------------------------------------- | :--- | :------